Where to Go in Finland? Professionals Share Their Best Travel Tips for 2017

 Tucked in the Eastern part of Finland, Hossa Hiking Area will be Finland’s next crown jewel when the nature area will be turned into the 40th national park in Finland in 2017.

-The national park offers a a great way to explore the history of Finland from Ice Age land formations to Stone Age rock paintings, and how the Finns treasure the great outdoors today.
+The Hossa national park in Suomussalmi offers a a great way to explore the history of Finland from Ice Age land formations to Stone Age rock paintings, and how the Finns treasure the great outdoors today.
 New facilities and routes are being built and established, with the special notion on accessibility.
 The national park has tons of routes for hikers, skiers and paddlers from short and easy routes to longer and more adventurous ones.

 Visit Finland is your official travel guide to Finland.
-As a part of Finpro Oy, Visit Finland is a state agency actively promoting Finland as a destination for foreign travelers.
+As a part of Finpro Oy, Visit Finland is a state agency actively promoting Finland as a destination for foreign travellers.
 Visit Finland works closely with Finnish travel regions, travel businesses, transport companies and ministries, marketing tourism to Finland from abroad.

 Marinella Himari recommends: